zjestrella-r7/plugin-sdk-docs/REGENERATE.md

 * Test files are deleted but need to be saved.
 The new skeleton doens't have them (It starts fresh, removing everything not in it).
 * Version and title name have been included in the new skeleton files
 * The new action gets its own action file

+Here's list of the modified files with `git status`
 ```
 $ git status
 On branch cymon